SkanderForge/SkanderKit/README.md

 for dealing with some processing-intensive task related to working with Paradox Interactive's game and datafiles.

+## Modules

+- clausewitz2parse is an efficient parser for save and gamefiles saved using Clausewitz Engine's syntax.
+The parser recursively loops through each object and transforms it into an AST node.
+The AST can then be serialized into either JSON or MsgPack.
+- ironman2text is a binary decoder for "ironman" savefiles from Clausewitz Engine's games.
+These savefiles use a format wherein all keys are assigned an arbitrary index on an ironman dictionary(which is game specific) and each value type has its own mean of being serialized into binary form.
+The decoder takes the contents of an ironman file, and returns it in a plaintext form. (which can be later on processed by clausewitz2parse).
+- bmp2vector was largely authored by @Milith.
+It takes a .bmp from a Paradox game as an input (for instance, provinces.bmp or a F10 map from EU4) and vectorizes it.
+The output - in a geojson form - is a basis for map display on Skanderbeg.
+  However, bmp2vector can also output into a SVG file easily readable by all modern browsers, and which can be easily transformed into a raster image format of any size.

 ### Features

 All functions here are contained in functions.h/.cpp file.